Work Stress Doesn't Stay at Work

 This spillover is normal.
 It's not a sign that you're not handling things well.
 It's a sign that work stress is real, and it doesn't respect boundaries.
 Anonymous venting about work stress acknowledges this reality without judgment or blame.

-See what others are expressing about work stress.
-Sometimes reading helps you feel less alone.
+See what others are venting about work stress.
+Sometimes reading helps take some of the weight off.

 Work stress creates a particular kind of isolation.
 Unlike other forms of stress, talking about work stress comes with unique risks and complications.